-The subject application does not substantially revise the mix of uses on the subject property, which were approved at the time of the PPS.
+The subject application does not propose a substantial revision to the mix of uses on the subject property, which were approved at the time of the PPS.
 The Subtitle 24 adequacy findings of the PPS are not affected.

 3. Development of this site shall be in conformance with Stormwater Management Concept Plan 52665-2020-00, once approved, and any subsequent revisions.